Macedonia's bid to join EU, NATO in limbo after vote, early poll possible

 “Instead of having a clearer picture the outcome of the referendum will only deepen the political crisis,’ said Petar Arsovski a political analyst.
 “We are likely heading towards early elections and Macedonia does not have time for that.”

-Greece and the EU tried to put a brave face on the setback.
+Greece tried to put a brave face on the setback.

 “We hope that Mr. Zaev’s initiative for a constitutional reform will be successful,” Greek government spokesman Dimitris Tzanakopoulos said on Monday.